MITgcm/MITgcm/doc/outp_pkgs/outp_pkgs.rst

    Safe values are e.g. 10-20 and 500-1000 respectively.

 3. Specify desired variables in ``data.diagnostics``
-   as any other variable, for example
+   as any other variable, as in the following example.
+   Note however, adjoint and forward diagnostic variables cannot be in the same list.
+That is, a single `fields(:,:)` list cannot contain both adjoint and forward variables.

 ::